-Close up view of the flower artwork mounted to this silk brocade wall scroll
+Close up view of the bird artwork mounted to this silk brocade wall scroll

-This is a simplistic painting style, but it also incorporates a lot of detail.
+This is a simple painting style, but it also incorporates a lot of detail.
 This painting really mimics the style of Chinese artwork that has been around for thousands of years.

-This artwork is completely hand-painted, and is mounted to a handmade silk wall scroll in our workshop.
+This artwork is completely hand-painted and is mounted to a handmade silk wall scroll in my Beijing workshop.